F-Kirchhoff/tag-cloud-generator/readme.md

 You need to save all tags you want to generate in a .csv file.
 Separate the tag texts by a **comma and/or line break**.
 You can also use [this template](template.csv).

+You can wrap text in **double quotation marks** to prevent splitting by a comma, e.g:

+- `"[a, b, c]"` - here the array is not split in 3 separate tags

+For structuring the tags you can write headlines starting with a `#`.
+They are not turned into tags, e.g:

+- `# JS basics` - this line is ignored and not turned into a tag

 ## Usage

 Call the program with node and specify the csv file you want to use to generate the tags.